 To enroll, families will create an account through Brightwheel either on a desktop or through an application on their phone/tablet.
-Enrollment for current families opens on the 1st of January, and for general public on the 1st of February for the upcoming school year.
+Enrollment for current families opens on the 2nd of January, and for general public on the 1st of February for the upcoming school year.
 Please be advised that all programs are on a "first come, first serve" basis for availability.

-All enrollments will be processed upon receipt of the completed online forms.
-Once your enrollment has been approved, you will receive a confirmation and will be sent a link via Brightwheel for you to pay a registration & field trip fee.
+All enrollments will be processed within 2 business days of receipt of the completed online forms.
+Once your enrollment has been approved, you will receive a confirmation and will be sent a link via Brightwheel for you to pay a non-refundable registration & field trip fee.
 Enrollments are pending current availability in the program at enrollment time.
-If an offer for enrollment is declined for any reason, the application will be withdrawn, and you will be reimbursed for the field trip portion of your enrollment.
+If an offer for enrollment is declined for any reason, you will be notified directly via the phone number in which you provided, and the application will be withdrawn.

-To enroll in the Toddler program, students must be 18months by September 1st To enroll in the Preschool program, students must be 3 and toilet trained by September 1st To enroll in the kindergarten program, students must be 5 by September 1st
+To enroll in the Toddler program, students must be 18months by September 1st

+To enroll in the Preschool program, students must be 3 and independently toilet trained by September 1st

+To enroll in the kindergarten program, students must be 5 by September 1st